likoarve/Card-Pairs/README.md

 * Javascript and JQuery v.3.6.0

 ### Requirements
 Any modern browser that supports CSS3.
+This game is best experienced in desktop.

 ## Running the Application
 To start, either download the repository or clone the repository using the command below.